 NOTE: Please, skip this step if you plan to reinstall Capture One.

 7. Delete the CaptureOne AppData folder

 Go to Users -> User Name -> AppData -> Local -> Capture One and delete this folder.

-Please make a backup of this folder if you plan on re-installing Capture One.
+Please skip this step or make a backup of this folder if you plan to reinstall Capture One.